adeshkedlaya05/url_analyzer/README.md

 ### Key Points

-- **Clear Steps**: Provide step-by-step instructions so that users can easily follow along.
-- **Clone Command**: Make sure to include the correct clone command for your repository.
 - **Virtual Environment**: It’s a good practice to encourage the use of virtual environments to avoid conflicts with other projects.
 - **Installation Command**: Use `pip install -r requirements.txt` command to install dependencies required for this project .
 - **Perform Migrations**: Run this command to create new migration files based on the changes made to your models.`python manage.py makemigrations` and run this command to apply the created migrations to the database.`python manage.py migrate`